Loginistaken/Post-Binary-Ugrade-idea_chip-comp.-6GenerationNet/7 Core Functions Correlation Core Function.md

-PC-ASIC-II / Post-Binary Upgrade system and how it addresses your requested topics.
-Step by step to correlate it with the 7 core quantum-photonic functions, explain the polaritonic concept, and detail the frequency-to-frequency low-latency mechanisms, 26-bin operation, and backward compatibility.
+PC-ASIC-II / Post-Binary Upgrade system
+Step by step to correlate it with the
+7 core quantum-photonic functions, explain the polaritonic concept, and detail the frequency-to-frequency low-latency mechanisms, 26-bin operation, and backward compatibility.